Sinusitis

 What Sets Us Apart?

-Patients of UR Medicine's Department of Otolaryngology have access to a network of specialists in multiple disciplines.
-Our rhinologists (specialists in the nose and sinuses) are exposed to more complex conditions and unusual conditions than most physicians in our region.
+Patients at UR Medicine’s Department of Otolaryngology have access to a wide network of specialists across different fields.
+Our rhinologists—doctors who treat the nose and sinuses—see more complex and uncommon cases than most providers in our region.

-Many of our physicians are also involved in research to find new treatments for ENT-related conditions.
-All of our doctors are board certified by the American Board of Otolaryngology.
+Many of our doctors also take part in research to discover better treatments for ENT-related conditions.
+Every physician is board certified by the American Board of Otolaryngology, ensuring you receive trusted, expert care.

 Locations